The parent breeds of this dog are the Collie and the Great Pyrenees.

 Intelligence, Temperament and Personality Traits of the Collie Pyrenees

-The Collie Pyrenees is loyal and smart.
+The Collie Pyrenees are loyal and smart.
 It is also known to be aggressive.
 Because of these characteristics, this dog is not good with kids.

 This breed can be stubborn.
 He is also an independent thinker.